Microsoft Word: Issues with technical documents

-Microsoft Word is only awkwardly suitable for some kinds of technical writing, specifically, that which requires mathematical equations, figure placement, table placement and cross-references to any of these items.
+Microsoft Word is only partially suitable for some kinds of technical writing, specifically, that which requires mathematical equations, figure placement, table placement and cross-references to any of these items.
 The usual workaround for equations is to use a third-party equation typesetter.
-Figures and tables must be placed manually; there is an anchor mechanism but it is not designed for fully automatic figure placement and editing text after placing figures and tables often requires re-placing those items by moving the anchor point and even then the placement options are limited.
-This problem is deeply baked into Word's structure since 1985 as it does not know where page breaks will occur until the document is printed.
+Figures and tables must be placed manually; there is an anchor mechanism but it is not designed for fully automatic figure placement, and editing text after placing figures and tables often requires re-placing those items by moving the anchor point, and even then the placement options are limited.
+This problem is deeply baked into Word's structure since 1985, as it does not know where page breaks will occur until the document is printed.

 Bullets and numbering

 Microsoft Word supports bullet lists and numbered lists.
 It also features a numbering system that helps add correct numbers to pages, chapters, headers, footnotes, and entries of tables of content; these numbers automatically change to correct ones as new items are added or existing items are deleted.
 Bullets and numbering can be applied directly to paragraphs and converted to lists.
 Word 97 through 2003, however, had problems adding correct numbers to numbered lists.
 In particular, a second irrelevant numbered list might have not started with number one but instead resumed numbering after the last numbered list.
 Although Word 97 supported a hidden marker that said the list numbering must restart afterward, the command to insert this marker (Restart Numbering command) was only added in Word 2003.
 However, if one were to cut the first item of the listed and paste it as another item (e.g. fifth), then the restart marker would have moved with it and the list would have restarted in the middle instead of at the top.

-Users can also create tables in Word.
-Depending on the version, Word can perform simple calculations – along with support for formulas and equations as well.

-Word continues to default to non-Unicode characters and non-hierarchical bulleting, despite user preference for Powerpoint-style symbol hierarchies (e.g., filled circle/emdash/filled square/endash/emptied circle) and universal compatibility.
+Word continues to default to non-Unicode characters and non-hierarchical bulleting, despite user preference for PowerPoint-style symbol hierarchies (e.g., filled circle/emdash/filled square/endash/emptied circle) and universal compatibility.